ramity-sh/wowraidnotes/Classic Cataclysm/Tier 2/RaidNotes.md

 ## Ryholith
 - No Chain Lightning Glyph
+- Stay away from big Fire adds.
+- Stay away from volcanoes.
 - FE at Fire Giant Phase

 ## Alysrazor
 - FE on Pull
 - No Chain Lightning Glyph
 - Pick up the Feathers, 3 to fly
-- Interupt Fieroblast
+- Interupt Fireblast
 - Kill Meteor when it drops
-- Zoom in when tornados about to drop
+- Zoom in when tornados about to drop, 1.Find tornado and follow tornado, 2. when you pass another tornado, 3.turn and follow it.
+4. Repeat!

 ## Shannox
 - No Chain Lightning Glyph